 If we have learned the new sound sh for example, we can sound out the word shop.
 We can say: SH!
 O!
 P! says shop.
 Similarly, A!
 C!
 TION! says action.

-So as we progress through the Fitzroy programme, we find that we can sound out more and more of the English language.
-This is how the Fitzroy Method works.
+So as we progress through the Fitzroy Program, we find that we can sound out more and more of the English language.

 There are some words whose spelling does not conform to rules of pronunciation - words like yacht and eye.
 They usually contain some phonic clues (like the s and d in said), but we call these special words so the learner understands that they must be remembered by sight.
 This does not mean we have gone back to the “whole word” method, in which every word is a special word!
 Indeed, disregarding the 50 most common special words (to, was, who, etc), only a very small percentage of words fall outside the range that phonically-educated students can easily read.

-The Fitzroy Method can easily be taught at home, thanks to its strong phonic base and systematic structure.
+The Fitzroy Program can easily be taught at home, thanks to its strong phonic base and systematic structure.
 There is no jargon in the materials or the instructions.

-Teachers, tutors and parents may be interested to read the Teacher's Guide, which explains the Fitzroy Method in plain English.
+Teachers, tutors and parents may be interested to read the Teacher's Guide, which explains the Fitzroy Program in plain English.

-The Fitzroy Method is systematic and complete.
+The Fitzroy Program is systematic and complete.
 As such, there is no need to mix it with any other programs.

-If you do wish to mix it with another program - you must still make sure that you master the stages of the Fitzroy course.
+If you do wish to mix it with another program - you must still make sure that the sounds are introduced in the same order.
 If you do that, then you can mix in other courses while still being confident that your child will get a complete literacy education.

-We have received much praise for our materials from teachers, tutors and parents.
-The Fitzroy Method is easy to understand.
+We have received much praise for our materials from schools, teachers, tutors and parents.
+The Fitzroy Program is easy to understand.
 The results are rapid.
-The method has a long track record of giving struggling readers new confidence.
+The method has a long track record of giving all readers confidence and capability!